intersystems-community/Reports-widgets-documentation/DC Overall/README.md

 ### _Members_

 _A member counts in every community in which (s)he participates.
-All members participate in the English community.
+All members participate in the English community by default.
+If a member has shown any activity in a non-English community, we mark him or her as a new member using the date of registration.
+So, if community in French was launched in March we can still see members joined in January and previous months.
 Members who have been banned from the portal do not count._

 ### _Posts_